Oh. My. Gosh!

 - You have the rules for successful layouts;

-- You know the five most common sewing pattern layouts;
+- You know some of the most common sewing pattern layouts;

 - You can tell which fabrics are with nap or without nap;

-- You can tell the wrong side from the right side; and
+- You can tell the wrong side (WS) from the right side (RS); and

 - You understand how to use sewing pattern layout instructions.